WOMEN AT WORK—CROSSROADS, RHYTHMS, AND CONTINUITIES

 THE VIDEO SCREEN INSTALLATION

 Whether TVs or projection screens, each screen contributes to a comprehensive image puzzle that collectively forms the complete picture.
 The installation adopts a performative and durational approach, narrating each story at a time, creating one image from multiple screens synchronized to run simultaneously.
 The subtitles are thoughtfully placed, ensuring they accompany your gaze, regardless of where you choose to look.
-Audience usually chooses to spend around 80 minutes in the exhibiton space, but the set-up is relaxed with people being allowed to get in and out as they please.
+The audience usually chooses to spend around 80 minutes in the exhibition space, but the set-up is relaxed with people being allowed to get in and out as they please.

 MAKERS